ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 The rule should check that the following policy is present in the inbound section of the global policy:

+---

+One of the features of API Management is that it forwards all headers to the backend by default.
+While this is useful, it can also pose a security risk.
+For instance, the API Management subscription key header (`Ocp-Apim-Subscription-Key`) is forwarded to the backend, even though the backend usually doesn't need to know this key, especially when dealing with external backends.
+To mitigate this risk, we should remove this header in the inbound section of the global policy.

+We'll create a rule to ensure this:

+_The subscription key header (`Ocp-Apim-Subscription-Key`) should be removed in the inbound section of the global policy to prevent it from being forwarded to the backend._

+The rule should check that the following policy is present in the inbound section of the global policy:

 ```xml
 <set-header name="Ocp-Apim-Subscription-Key" exists-action="delete" />
 ```

-The sample `global.cshtml` files that you've downloaded already have this scenario in place, so we can create a new rule right away.
+The sample `global.cshtml` files you've downloaded already include this scenario, so we can proceed to create the new rule immediately.
 Open `APIM.Policy.Rule.ps1` and add the following rule:

 ```powershell
 # Synopsis: The subscription key header (Ocp-Apim-Subscription-Key) should be removed in the inbound section of the global policy to prevent it from being forwarded to the backend.